What is Photo Retouching And How Can it Improve Your Jewelry Product Images?

 Sparkle adds drama to the photograph.
 Women are drawn to sparkling diamonds because of the stunning prism of rainbows it produces when the light hits the stone.
 Its arresting quality is a head-turner while also adding romance to every relation.
 As such, presenting a dull and uninspired-looking jewelry image will send your consumers off your site and on to your rival brand.

-Sparkly, shiny jewelry is often achieved by manipulating lighting during the photo shoot.
-For instance, using and mixing diffused and direct lighting will create a sparkle effect to a transparent stone while also capturing its true, vivid colors.
+Sparkly, shiny jewelry is often achieved by manipulating lighting during the photoshoot.
+For instance, using and mixing diffused and direct lighting will create a sparkle effect on a transparent stone while also capturing its true, vivid colors.
 Others use LEDs or halogen lights, whichever gives them the desired result.
 Sparkles can also be produced depending on the camera and lens you use.

 Capturing the sparkle of a diamond and other gemstones can be extremely challenging.
 If you need assistance in adding that elusive sparkle effect in your jewelry images, you may consider talking to the experts behind the jewelry photo retouching companies; they know how to make your product look attractive to the buyers, especially in a way that will capture their emotions.